 There is also a second verse that has a great impact on me even while I still single.

 “Fathers, do not exasperate your children; instead, bring them up in the training and instruction of the Lord.”Ephesians 6:4 NIV

-A lot of times, parents can get angry and scold their children, but honestly, a lot of those times that children has made us mad is because of our actions.
+A lot of times, parents can get angry and scold their children.
+But honestly, a lot of those times that children have made us mad is because of our actions.
 I have chewed on this verse many times and thought of the ways that parents can anger children.

-One of which is giving them contradictory instructions and get mad at them for disobeying.
+One of which is giving them contradictory instructions and getting mad at them for disobeying.
 But which one would they really obey?

 Another thing is promising something, including punishments, and not carrying it out.